dxrk/gigify-flutter/README.md

 ## Acknowledgments

 This project is part of the CMSC436 curriculum and follows the guidelines and requirements set forth by the course instructors.

+## Future Work

+- I would still love to refine the algorithm for recommending concerts based on the user's data, maybe with an ML model.
+- Add integaration for Apple Music and other streaming services.
+- Social features such as finding friends with similar music tastes, others to go to concerts with, etc.